Sports Psychology and Performance Enhancement

 Grow confidence in athletes who have doubts

 Doubt is the opposite of confidence.
-If you maintain many doubts prior to or during your performance, this indicates low self-confidence or at least you are sabotaging what confidence you had at the start of the competition.
+If you maintain many doubts before or during your performance, this indicates low self-confidence or at least you are sabotaging what confidence you had at the start of the competition.
 Confidence is what I call a core mental game skill because of its importance and relationship to other mental skills.

 Develop coping skills to deal with setbacks and errors

 Emotional control is a prerequisite to getting into the zone.
 Athletes with very high and strict expectations have trouble dealing with minor errors that are a natural part of sports.
-It is important to address these expectations and also help athletes stay composed under pressure and when they commit errors or become frustrated.
+It is important to address these expectations and also help athletes stay composed under pressure and when they commit mistakes or become frustrated.

 Find the right zone of intensity for your sport

 I use intensity in a broad sense to identify the level of arousal or mental activation that is necessary for each person to perform at his or her best.
 This will vary from person to person and from sport to sport.
 Feeling "up" and positively charged is critical, but not getting overly excited is also important.
-You have to tread a fine line between being excited to complete and not getting over-excited.
+You have to tread a fine line between being eager to complete and not getting over-excited.

 Help teams develop communication skills and cohesion